microsoft/conversational-speaker/README.md

    dotnet run
    ```

-## 2. (Optional) Setup the application to start on boot
+## 2. (Optional) Application Setup on Boot
 There are several ways to run a program when the Raspberry Pi boots.
-Below is my preferred method which runs the application in a visible terminal window automatically.
+Below is a suggested method which runs the application in a visible terminal window automatically.
 This allows you to not only see the output but also cancel the application by clicking on the terminal window and pressing CTRL+C.
 1. Create a file `/etc/xdg/autostart/friendbot.desktop`
    ```bash
    sudo nano /etc/xdg/autostart/friendbot.desktop
    ```
-1. Put the following content into the file
+1. Put the following content into the file.
    ```bash
    [Desktop Entry]
    Exec=lxterminal --command "/bin/bash -c '~/.dotnet/dotnet run --project ~/conversational-speaker/src/ConversationalSpeaker; /bin/bash'"
    ```
    Press CTRL+O to save the file and CTRL+X to exit.
 This will run the application in a terminal window after the Raspberry Pi has finished booting.
-1. To test out the changes you can reboot simply by running
+1. To test out the changes by rebooting.
    ```bash
    reboot
    ```

 ## 3. Usage
-- It is recommended to set context by starting with "Hello, my name is Jordan and I live in Redmond, Washington."
 - To start a new conversation, say "Start a new conversation".
-- Take a look at the `~/conversational-speaker/src/ConversationalSpeaker/configuration.json`.
+- To set context, the following phrase is recommended: "Hello, my name is \<your name\> and I live in \<your location\>."
+- Continue conversing!
+    > NOTE: The current state of the prompt engine usually remains stable for short conversations.
+Sometimes during longer conversations, the AI may start responding with what it thinks you might say next.

+- For more usage settings, view `~/conversational-speaker/src/ConversationalSpeaker/configuration.json`.
   - Change the AI's name (`PromptEngine:OutputPrefix`),
   - Change the AI's voice (`AzureCognitiveServices:SpeechSynthesisVoiceName`)
   - Change the AI's personality (`PromptEngine:Description`)
   - Switch to text input by changing the `System:TextListener` to `true` (good for testing changes).
-- The current state of the prompt engine usually remains stable for short conversations.
-Sometimes during longer conversations, though, the AI may start responding with not only its own response but what it thinks you might say next.

-# How It Works
+# How it works
-## Primary Logic
+## Primary logic
-For our application, we are using .NET's generic "HostBuilder" paradigm.
-The HostBuilder encapsulates handling dependencies (i.e. dependency injection), configuration, logging, and running a set of hosted services.
-In our case, we only have one hosted service, `ConversationLoopHostedService`, which contains our primary logic loop.
+This application uses .NET's generic "HostBuilder" paradigm.
+The HostBuilder encapsulates handling dependencies (i.e., dependency injection), configuration, logging, and running a set of hosted services.
+In this example, there is only one hosted service, `ConversationLoopHostedService`, which contains the primary logic loop.
 ```C#
 // ConversationLoopHostedService.cs
 while (!cancellationToken.IsCancellationRequested)